 Novel Approach & Opportunity

 The Oragenics team is pursuing rapid development of next-generation vaccines for CoV-2 and its variants.
-The Terra-COV-2 platform we are evaluating would allow for the development of new spike proteins in only six to eight weeks—as opposed to six to nine months to create traditional cell lines—prompting a quicker response to future COVID-19 variants, as well as potentially improving access through the development of intranasal delivery and technology.
+The NT-CoV-2 platform we are evaluating should allow for the development of new spike proteins in only six to eight weeks—as opposed to six to nine months to create traditional cell lines—prompting a quicker response to future COVID-19 variants, as well as potentially improving access through the development of intranasal delivery and technology.

-Intranasal administration is also being tested for our Terra CoV-2 vaccine to reduce the need for needles and improve access to vaccines.
+Intranasal administration is also being tested for our NT-CoV-2 vaccine candidate to reduce the need for needles and improve access to vaccines.
 This approach may also enhance mucosal immunity of the respiratory tract, offering results comparable to those of the commonly used intramuscular injection route of administration.
 A mucosal immune response evoked in the inner lining of organs like the nose, mouth, lungs, and stomach could be more effective at reducing the transmission of the CoV-2 virus, in addition to providing long-lasting immunity comparable to current intramuscular vaccines.

 Inspirevax (formerly Biodextris)